Does your horse need a grazing muzzle in the winter?

 - Colder temps signal the grass to conserve energy in sugary fuel to survive the colder temps.
-If your pastures are top-seeded with a winter-hardy grass, the active growing cycle may produce some sugar spikes during the day.
-Do your research on the type of grasses you have and their stress tolerances.
+If your pastures are top-seeded with a winter-hardy grass, the active growing cycle may produce sugar spikes during the day.
+Do research the type of grasses you have and their stress tolerances.

 - Frosty grass is the perfect example of this!
 Loads of panicking grasses screaming, “must conserve sugar to survive this frozen wasteland!”
 Muzzles let a horse have some time outside with less risk.

-Grasses in winter also disappear!
+Grasses in winter also disappear